htried/opioid-journalism/51683a4d5705501cd25b927086d2ec088354fc55/README.md

 Marina Hunt is a senior at Brown University concentrating in history.
 She worked last summer as a multimedia production intern for the Council on Foreign Relations, and plans to pursue a career in journalism.<br><br>

 <img src="html/drafts/img/nell_salzman.jpg" width="300"><br>
-Nell Salzman is a junior at Brown University concentrating in Comparative Literature and Latin American and Carribean Studies.
-She has a passion for telling other peoples' stories and has written for The Denver Westword and The College Hill Independent.<br><br>
+Nell Salzman is a junior at Brown University concentrating in comparative literature and Latin American and Carribean studies.
+She has a passion for telling other people's stories and has written for The Denver Westword and The College Hill Independent.<br><br>

 ### Data Scientists
 <img src="html/drafts/img/jane_yang.jpg" width="300"><br>
-Jane Yang is a junior at Brown University concentrating in Applied Math-Computer Science and appreciates the work of fellow student journalists.<br><br>
+Jane Yang is a junior at Brown University concentrating in applied math-computer science and appreciates the work of fellow student journalists.<br><br>

 <img src="html/drafts/img/gaby_rizk.jpeg" width="300"><br>
 Gabriel Rizk is a senior at Brown studying computer science.
 He will be working as a software engineer at Amazon after graduation.<br><br>